Mental health services tailored to your needs and experiences

 Who We Are

-The visionary HERConnect initiative is brought to you by the Ladies in the Family Foundation (LIFF), in partnership with Alberta Black Therapist Network (ABTN) and Health Research Partners (HRP), with the generous support of the City of Calgary’s Community Safety Investment Framework.
+The visionary HERConnect initiative is brought to you by the Ladies in the Family Foundation (LIFF), in partnership with Alberta Black Therapist Network (ABTN) and Hope Alive Ministry (HAM), with the generous support of the City of Calgary’s Community Safety Investment Framework.

 Mission